dsgrid/dsgrid/doc/data_format.rst

 -  ``project.toml``:

-   -  defines project requirements and any mapping required to map datasets to project dimensions
+   -  defines project requirements and any mapping required to map datasets to Base Dimensions
    -  For mapping options, select from ``no mapping``, ``association table``, or
       ``association table with a scaling factor``
-   -  If ``no mapping``, project dimensions must match dataset dimensions.
+   -  If ``no mapping``, Base Dimensions must match dataset dimensions.
    -  Submit ``association table`` as an input .toml file for ``dataset-submit``.

 -  ``project_mapping.toml``:

-   -  defines ``association table`` to map dataset to project dimensions
+   -  defines ``association table`` to map dataset to Base Dimensions

 Data Tables
 ~~~~~~~~~~~